 We analysed the design process for each product based on the analysis questions formulated to identify process features.
 Possible answers to each question and their distribution among the 16 products will be indicated below.
 Specific product features are listed in Table 2.

-Objectives.
-The analysis question concerning the material is whether clear objectives have been formulated.
+Objectives The analysis question concerning the material is whether clear objectives have been formulated.
 The answers are either negative or affirmative.

-With only two products (i.e. 2 and 8), objectives were formulated explicitly, although the type of objectives varied considerably.
-The metro line product included improvement objectives that the product was supposed to further, while the 'instructional objectives' product formulates instructional objectives.
+With only two products (that is, 2 and 8), objectives were formulated explicitly, although the type of objectives varied considerably.
+The 'metro line' product included improvement goals that the product was supposed to further, while the 'instructional objectives' product formulates instructional objectives.
 No objectives were stated for the other 14 products.
-Different actors.
-This question concerned the different actors involved in the design process.
-The answer to this question included a description of the types of actors who figured in the process for each product.